Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 > Currently the private preview features are only available in three regions:  **East US, West US 2 and  South Central US**.
 Please create your Azure Content Moderator resource in these regions.
 Feel free to let us know your future production regions so we can plan accordingly.

-## 💡 QuickStart - Make an Text API Request
+## 💡QuickStart - Make an Text API Request

 ### Step 1.
 Text API with sample Request